 Through YouTube, you have a wealth of ways to track and measure how your video ad campaign is performing.
 The key challenge is to understand how to effectively use this information and make the most out of your campaign?

-To know the best ways to choreograph video metrics and reach more relevant video viewers, to boost search results and maximise conversion rates.
+To know the best ways to choreograph video metrics and reach more relevant video viewers, to boost search results and maximize conversion rates.

 How to go about it